momchil-velikov/webkit/README.md

 To run the browser, call:
    * Tools/Scripts/run-launcher

-The browser produces a file WTF_actionlog.
+The browser produces a file ER_actionlog.
 This file is then passed to EventRacer race analyzer.

 The race analyzer is available here: https://github.com/eth-srl/EventRacer